Are you fed up finishing your winter hikes with frozen toes? If so, you’re not alone.

 When hiking in winter, one of the leading causes of cold feet results from “conduction”, which is the loss of heat through contact with cold surfaces.
 On our hikes, those “cold surfaces” take the form of frozen terrain.
 Given that our feet will be in contact with the ground for several hours on end, some degree of conduction is inevitable.

 A thicker insole can go a long way to lessening that degree and making boots warmer.
 Wearing two insoles—space permitting—is all the better to keep your feet warm.

 7. Wear Gaiters

 Water conducts heat away from the body far quicker than air.
 And when that water cools down, your feet are almost dead certs to start feeling cold very quickly.
-Keep your feet dry, is essential to keep your feet warm.
+Keeping your feet dry, is essential to keep your feet warm.

 Even if our boots are fully waterproof, there’s a chance that moisture from snow, rainfall, puddles, or streams might sneak in around the collar or lacing.
-To avoid this, invest in a pair of full-length (knee-height), Gore-Tex gaiters.
+To avoid this, invest in a pair of full-length (knee-height), Gore-Tex hiking gaiters.
 These will provide an effective barrier to all forms of external H2O and won’t set you back much more than a 24-pack of budget beer.